 220 V, 50 Hz.
 3-pin plugs.
 An adapter is required.

 The time difference to the Central European time zone (CET) is +1 hour in winter.
-As there is no summer time change, there is no time difference to England in summer.
+The time difference to the Central European time zone (CET) is -1 hour in summer.

 Making telephone calls: